 Also check out the plugin page, where you can find even more information about its features.
 And if you have any questions, do not hesitate to email us!

-The Flexible Invoices for WooCommerce plugin is an extension for Flexible Invoices for WooCommerce and WordPress.
-Please install and activate it before using this plugin.
+The Flexible Invoices for WooCommerce plugin is the PRO version of Flexible Invoices for WooCommerce and WordPress.
+Start using the free version and decide if you need more functions later.